How to practice music slowly

 Split your practice into chunks

-This technique is often used when practicing quickly, but it can also work well when you practice music slowly.
-Breaking up a song or section into chunks of 3 bars or less will allow you to truly master each aspect of the music, which should make you more comfortable with playing the piece from memory or even starting in the middle of the song.
+This technique is typically used when practicing quickly, but it can also work well when you practice music slowly.
+Breaking a song or section into chunks of 3 bars or less helps you master each aspect of the music.
+This will make it easier to play from memory or start in the middle of the song.

 Use a metronome